 Lake Eola is one of Orlando’s premier beauty spots and as such, the Eo Inn enjoys an esteemed local reputation on account of its proximity to the lake.
 Each of the hotel’s 17 rooms represents a miniature oasis for escapists, offering a private bath and a balcony with panoramic views of downtown Orlando and the Lake Eola Park area.
-Additionally, the hotel’s close distance to the fine dining and shopping district of Thornton Park and the downtown club scene cement the Eo Inn and Urban Spa’s status as Orlando’s foremost boutique hotel.
+Additionally, the hotel’s close proximity to the fine dining and shopping district of Thornton Park and the downtown club scene cement the Eo Inn and Urban Spa’s status as Orlando’s foremost boutique hotel.

 Legendary golfer Arnold Palmer’s resort caters to the active and the relaxed traveler.
-For the five-iron folk, Bay Hill is one of the PGA’s most beautiful and challenging golf courses that incorporates 27 holes along the Butler Chain of Lakes.
+For the five-iron folk, Bay Hill is one of the Professional Golfers’ Association’s most beautiful and challenging golf courses that incorporates 27 holes along the Butler Chain of Lakes.
 Meanwhile, for those who might prefer to stay in the clubhouse while family members play the green, Bay Hill offers the signature version of Palmer’s eponymous cocktail.

 Just minutes away from the Orlando Magic’s home court in the Amway Center is the Courtyard at Lake Lucerne.
 In an intimate garden setting, this bed and breakfast offers 30 rooms spread out over four homes, each themed around a different historical era, such as the Norment Parry Inn, which is centered around a Victorian-style parlor and fireplace, complete with the collected works of Charles Dickens.
 Enjoy a complimentary carafe of wine on the front porch of the Dr Phillips House.
 After dark, there’s a complimentary cocktail hour, and if you’re on a romantic getaway, check into a suite that includes a double whirlpool hot tub.